 NCEDSV to Honor Lachell Jordan with the Prestigious Visionary Voice Award

-Las Vegas, NV – The Nevada Coalition to End Domestic and Sexual Violence (NCEDSV) is proud to announce that Lachell Jordan, an integral leader at Signs of HOPE (SOH), has been selected as the recipient of the 2025 Visionary Voice Award.
+LAS VEGAS – The Nevada Coalition to End Domestic and Sexual Violence (NCEDSV) is proud to announce that Lachell Jordan, an integral leader at Signs of HOPE, a nonprofit dedicated to providing help, hope and healing to those affected by sexual violence and exploitation, has been selected as the recipient of the 2025 Visionary Voice Award.

 This prestigious national award, presented in partnership with the National Sexual Violence Resource Center (NSVRC), recognizes individuals across the country who have demonstrated outstanding commitment, innovation, and leadership in the movement to end sexual violence.